11 absurd things that have happened because of the coronavirus

 11. Dean Koontz predicted the virus back in the 1980s

 But there is something interesting about this story.
-Apparently prior to 2008, the virus was called "Gorki-400" prior to the current version's apparent rebranding of it.
+Before 2008, the virus was called "Gorki-400" before the current version's apparent rebranding.

 “We’re not entirely sure when or why this change occurred.
 From what we can tell, the biological weapon was originally called ‘Gorki-400’ when this book was published in 1981.
 But by 2008, the name had been changed to ‘Wuhan-400.’” - Snopes.